BPMN: A Comprehensive Guide To The Business Process Model Diagram

 • Focus on Logic: Clearly define decision points and branching conditions.

-• Validate with Stakeholders: Confirm the accuracy of the diagram with those familiar with the process.
+• Validate with Stakeholders: Confirm the diagram’s accuracy with those familiar with the process.

 • Regular Updates: Keep BPMN diagrams up to date as processes evolve.